jawj/zapatos-docs/src/index.md

 The `extras` option allows us to include additional result keys that don't represent columns of our tables.
 That could be a computed quantity, such as a geographical distance via [PostGIS](https://postgis.net/).

 The option takes a mapping of property names to `sql` template strings (i.e. `SQLFragments`).
 The `RunResult` type variables of those template strings are significant, as they are passed through to the result type.
+(The `extras` option is now also available on other query types, such as `insert`).

 Let's see `extras` in use, with an example that shows too how the `lateral` option can go well beyond simply matching a foreign key to a primary key.